East Midlands English: In popular culture

 The children's writer Helen Cresswell came from Nottingham, lived in Eakring and some of her characters featured on television during the 1970s and 1980s, such as Lizzie Dripping and Polly Flint, have distinct East Midlands accents, otherwise rarely heard in national broadcast media at the time.

+Dennis Skinner, a Labour MP for 49 years, spoke in Derbyshire dialect and said that he would not alter this for the sake of a political career.

-British actor Jack O'Connell has a distinct Derbyshire accent.
+Actor Jack O'Connell has a distinct Derbyshire accent.

-The character ‘Sylvie’ in the Disney+ Marvel series ‘Loki', played by Sophia Di Martino, has an East Midlands accent: “Di Martino's desire to represent underserved people led her to use her natural Nottingham accent on ‘Loki’.
+The character 'Sylvie' in the Disney+ Marvel series 'Loki', played by Sophia Di Martino, has an East Midlands accent: "Di Martino's desire to represent underserved people led her to use her natural Nottingham accent on 'Loki'.